2023 Solar Incentives Guide for Franklin Park, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you have a net metering agreement with your Franklin Park utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in others you may make back a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar system is up and running.
+If you've signed a net metering agreement with your Franklin Park utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in other places you may be refunded a percentage of the value.

 Federal Solar Incentives